Internet and Society Fellowship 2019

 Time Frame: Fellowships may range from a minimum of 3 months to a maximum of 12 months within the year 2019.

-Fellows are expected to bring their own funding through their home institution or outside grants.
-Fellows must take care of their accommodation, insurance, childcare, and transportation arrangements.
-However, in specific cases we can provide a travel allowance of up to € 700,- and a visa subsidy of up to € 200,- on request.
+Costs and Allowances: Fellows may use our facilities free of charge during their stay.
+However, they are expected to bring their own funding from their home institution or outside grants.
+Fellows must take care of accommodation, insurance, childcare, and travel arrangements.
+In special cases, fellows can apply for a travel grant of up to 700 Euros and a visa subsidy of up to 200 Euros.

 - Master’s degree, PhD in process/planned (Junior Fellow) OR